A 2024 comp review

 Below is a comparison of our best acceleration event time from 2024 back to 2022 (top to bottom), showing the results of progressively lighter cars and incremental traction/launch control improvements, with 2022 having no implementation at all.
 Each year was almost exactly half a second faster than the last.

 Autocross was over in under 20 seconds.
-This was the first time the new battery had been charged to completely full, 100.0%.
-The first time our driver lifted off the pedal, it sent a tiny regen current back to the battery that was able to sneak past the slightly imperfect inverter tune that allowed small overshoots.
-With the battery being full, it registered this as charge coming in to a full battery and shut off.
+This was the first time the new battery had been charged to absolute maximum capacity.
+The first time our driver lifted off the pedal, it sent a tiny negative current back to the battery that was able to sneak past the inverter PI controller that allowed small overshoots.
+With the battery being full, the BMS registered this as charge coming in to a full battery and shut off.
 Such a simple mistake that could have been avoided if just one of many small things had been done slightly differently.
 If the throttle was pushed harder off the start line, if it had been released more gently, if the battery had been taken off a few minutes sooner, if testing had flagged this issue beforehand...

 We had expected to end up somewhere between 4th and 6th in autocross.
 Our simulation suggested 7th-10th but our driver was definitely a strong point so our expectations were higher.
 This would have given us around 100 points, but instead we got none.
 Before this, we were on track for an overall top five finish.
 If we had achieved 5th place, it would have felt better than our 4th place in 2023, as we'd earned this one through decent vehicle performance and generally strong static events, not just through others' bad luck.
 With this possibility now off the cards, we made a decision to target a top three finish in efficiency at the expense of a very slow endurance time which would sacrifice another position or two overall.
-10th and another trophy was better than 8th and no trophy.
+We thought 10th and another trophy would be a better result than 8th without a trophy.